Mets bullpen bounces back, Alonso 45th HR to beat Nats 8-4

 The Nationals’ lead atop the NL wild-card race was cut to three games over the idle Chicago Cubs.
 The Mets trail the Cubs by 4 ½ games.

-Mets catcher Wilson Ramos went 0 for 4, ending a 26-game hitting streak that tied for the second longest in club history.
+New York’s Wilson Ramos went 0 for 4, ending a 26-game hitting streak that tied for the second longest in club history.
 The slow-footed catcher was barely thrown out by second baseman Howie Kendrick on a grounder in the ninth.

+“I went as hard as I can to get that single,” Ramos said.
+“That was a great play by Kendrick.
+I’m excited and proud of what I did.”

 New York has won 12 of 16 series since the All-Star break.
 Washington dropped a series for the first time since Aug.
 9-11 against the Mets.
 New York took eight of its last 10 against the Nationals and won the season series 12-7.

+“It was just one of those things,” Nationals manager Dave Martinez said.
+“I think they scored six or seven or eight more runs than us during the course of the (season) series.
+Their pitching’s good.
+Our pitching’s good.
+I think we match up well.
+They got the better hand on us but, hey, we move on.”

+The Mets went 4-2 on their road trip, taking two of three from both Philadelphia and Washington.

-Alonso connected for the second straight day and broke a tie with Mike Trout of the Angels and Cody Bellinger for the big league homer lead.
+“This was a really awesome road trip for us,” said Alonso, who connected for the second straight day and broke a tie with Mike Trout of the Angels and Cody Bellinger for the big league homer lead.
+“Taking two series on the road against really tough, in-division teams, it says a lot about this club.
+We’re going to keep on pushing forward.”

 Robinson Cano hit a two-run shot in his first game in a month after being sidelined by a torn left hamstring.
 Juan Lagares also homered for the Mets, who took a 7-1 lead in the sixth.